nwjs/npm-installer/README.md

 and now you should see a file explorer demo app.

+## command line options
+There are a few (platform-specific) arguments you can pass to the `nodewebkit` executable to customize your node-webkit application:

+* `--mac_plist <path-to-plist-file>`: (OS X only) Copies the given file to Info.plist in the app bundle.
+This lets you do things like change your app's name and point to a different icon.

+* `--mac_icon <path-to-icns-file>`: (OS X only) Copies the given .icns file to the Resources/ dir in the app bundle.
+You will need to point to the file with a custom plist file as well (see `--mac_list`)

+**NOTE**: These options will keep the copied files in the app bundle for as long as the bundle is on the filesystem (they're not deleted between app invocations).
+As a result, they're not recommended if you installed nodewebkit globally using `-g`.
+Also note that [OS X caches icons](https://bugzilla.mozilla.org/show_bug.cgi?id=493503), so you may need to manually clear this cache during development.

 ## license
 [node-webkit](https://github.com/rogerwang/node-webkit)'s code and this installer use the MIT license.